fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 1. Insert a place holder in the test resource.

-   As of 2022/03/14, a variable may only be used in the following cases :
+   As of 2022/03/14, a variable may only be used in the following cases:

    * To define a whole json string or integer attribute value,